Harsh-Butani/Competitive-Programming/Notes.md

 - Sometimes, it's better to avoid path compression
 - Sometimes, we need to traverse the queries in reverse order when the operation is of "cut" (reverse of "join")
 - Sometimes, it's better to avoid union by rank.
 - Can be used to solve "Problem with people" types of problems.
-There are two types of queries: (1) The person at position i goes away and (2) Find the nearest person to the right for position p that did not leave
+There are two types of queries: $(1)$ The person at position $i$ goes away and $(2)$ Find the nearest person to the right for position $p$ that did not leave
 - [Codeforces EDU - Disjoint Sets Union](https://codeforces.com/edu/course/2/lesson/7)

 **5. Dynamic Programming (DP)**

 - In Dynamic Programming, we build the DP array as per the recurrence relation we have
-- DP on trees problems usually require us to consider the tree as a rooted tree and then do DFS while maintaining a DP vector
+- DP on trees problems usually require us to consider the tree as a rooted tree and then do DFS while maintaining DP vector(s)
-- In Digit DP, we have to answer queries such as "The count of numbers that satisfy property X in [a,b]".
-This can be done by introducing a function f as f(n) = count of numbers <=n that satisfy property X. So answer = f(b) - f(a-1)
+- In Digit DP, we have to answer queries such as "The count of numbers that satisfy property $X$ in $[a, b]$".
+This can be done by introducing a function $f$ as $f(n) =$ count of numbers $\leq n$ that satisfy property $X$.
+So answer $= f(b) - f(a - 1)$
 - We can use maps instead of arrays for memoizing when values have a large spread
 - State reduction techniques are often used to cut down on memory used.
 As an example, consider the multidimensional Knapsack problem, where we have to maximize energy with constraints on volume and mass.
-The following code reduces the number of states from 3 to 2
+The following code reduces the number of states from $3$ to $2$
 ```cpp
 int max_energy(int V,int M,vector<int>& v,vector<int>& m,vector<int>& e){
     int n=v.size();